When and How to Fool Explainable Models (and Humans) with Adversarial Examples

-Despite the relevance of these factors, they are often overlooked when local explanation methods are designed or evaluated \cite{doshi-velez2017rigorous,xie2020explainable}.
+Despite the relevance of these factors, they are often overlooked when local explanation methods are designed or evaluated \citep{zhang2021survey,doshi-velez2018considerations}.
 The same happens for adversarial attacks in explainable models.
-We argue that the context, the functional purpose and the impact of explanations should be key factors when designing adversarial attacks against explainable models, since a different attack strategy needs to be adopted in each context to successfully deceive the model (and the human).
+We argue that the scope, the objective and the impact of explanations should be key factors when designing adversarial attacks against explainable models, since a different attack strategy needs to be adopted in each context to successfully deceive the model (and the human).
 This will be discussed in detail in Section \ref{sec:adv_for_explainable_ml}.